-The second edition of BIENALSUR showed the transformative power of art and culture, with an unprecedented display that included, simultaneously, exhibitions of +600 artists from the five continents, in one hundred venues in 47 cities in 21 countries.
+The second edition of BIENALSUR showed the transformative power of art and culture, with an unprecedented display that included, simultaneously, exhibitions of more than 800 artists from the five continents, in one hundred venues in 47 cities in 21 countries.

 From May to November, 33,000,000 people attended and took part in different exhibitions, actions, performances, meetings and activations promoted by the Biennial.
 18,370 kilometers of a simultaneous artistic journey that had its starting point in Ushuaia, as a symbolic way of positioning oneself "in the south of the south", expanding to various provinces of Argentina.
 In Latin America, it travelled through Chile, Colombia, Ecuador, Bolivia, Peru, Costa Rica, Brazil, Uruguay and Mexico; in Europe it was present in cities such as Paris, Toulouse, Rome, Crans-Montana and Palma de Mallorca; the headquarters of the African continent was in the city of Cotonou, in Benin.
 Finally, in Asia, in the cities of Riyadh, Saudi Arabia, and Tokyo, Japan.